-- (2) Material issues which are not disclosed to the person conducting the study of the reserves would cause the condition of the association to be misrepresented. - 2.
-As used in this section, "adequately funded reserves" means the funds sufficient to maintain the common elements: - (a) At the level described in the [governing documents and in a] reserve study; and - (b) Without using the funds from the operating accounts or without special or reserve assessments, except for occurrences that are a result of unforeseen catastrophic events.

-NAC 116.427 Reserve study: [Commencement of] period for conducting reserve study.
-(NRS 116.31152, 116.615)

-- 1. For the purposes of paragraph (a) of subsection 1 of NRS 116.31152, the 5-year period for conducting a reserve study commences on the date on which the on-site inspection of the major components is performed. - 2.
-The executive board has 210 days after receiving a draft of the initial reserve study from the reserve study specialist to adopt the results of the study. - 3.
-For the purposes of this section, the next full reserve study conducted pursuant to NRS 116.31152 must be commenced with an on-site inspection prior to the culmination of five years from the date of last on-site inspection. - 4.
-Nothing in this section precludes the executive board from having an update to a previous reserve study conducted within the 5-year period without a full reserve study being performed.
-Such an update would not restart the clock for the 5-year period.

-NAC 116.435 Reserve study: Dissemination of summary of results.
-(NRS 116.31152, 116.615) [Not later than 210 days after the executive board receives a draft of the reserve study, t] The executive board, or a person acting on behalf of the executive board, shall submit a summary of the results of the reserve study to the Division pursuant to subsection 4 of NRS 116.31152 by filing, electronically if possible, [on] a Form [609 as] prescribed by the Division, [the summary of the results of the reserve study with the Division.
-The Division may post the summary of the results of the reserve studies filed with the Division on its website.]
+- 2. As used in this section, "adequately funded reserves" means the funds sufficient to maintain the common elements : described in the governing documents: - (a) At the level described in the [governing documents and in a reserve] most recently conducted or updated study [;] of reserves; and - (b) Without using the funds from the operating accounts or without special or reserve assessments, except for occurrences that are a result of unforeseen catastrophic events. - Sec.
+8. NAC 116.427 is hereby amended to read as follows: - 116.427 1.
+For the purposes of paragraph (a) of subsection 1 of NRS 116.31152, the 5-year period for conducting a reserve study commences on the date on which the on-site inspection of the major components is performed [.] and concludes upon the adoption of the reserve study by the executive board at a meeting conducted pursuant to NRS 116.31083.
+For the purposes of this section, the adoption of the reserve study must take place before the culmination of 5 years after the date that the executive board last adopted a full reserve study that includes the information described in NAC 116.425. - 2.
+After a full reserve study is conducted, the next full reserve study must be commenced on, or as close as practicable to, the same month and date that the previous on-site inspection of the major components was performed. - Sec.
+9. NAC 116.435 is hereby amended to read as follows: - 116.435 [Not later than 210 days after the executive board receives a draft of the reserve study, the] The executive board or a person acting on behalf of the executive board shall submit a summary of the reserve study to the Division pursuant to subsection 4 of NRS 116.31152 by filing, electronically if possible, the summary on [Form 609 as] a form prescribed by the Division . [, the summary of the results of the reserve study with the Division.
+The website.]

-NAC 116.445 Annual fee required from certain associations for deposit in Account for Common-Interest Communities and Condominium Hotels.
-(NRS 116.31155)
+Division may post the summary of the results of the reserve studies filed with the Division on its